How to Prevent and Relieve Tight or Sore Calves

 If you’ve ever done an extra-hard leg workout or spent the night out in stilettos, chances are you’ve woken up the next day with sore calf muscles.
 But what about those times when you seem to get sore calves for no reason?

-Since chronic tightness is usually caused by repetitive movement, simply doing a few stretches or getting a massage won’t permanently loosen tight calves or prevent sore calves.
+Since chronic tightness is usually caused by repetitive movement, simply doing a few stretches or getting a massage won’t permanently loosen tight calf muscles or prevent sore calves.
 “In order to fix the way our bodies function, we have to improve our movements and habits,” says Cody Braun, fitness specialist at Openfit.

 To prevent sore calves, start by limiting your time wearing high heels.
 And understand that if you play sports that require you to be on your toes or dancing, your calves will need some extra attention.
 “Then, you want to actively strengthen the opposing muscles [in your lower legs], which have not worked to their full potential due to the opposing limitations,” Braun says.